Primary Care for Kids: 7 Reasons to Consider Concierge Medicine

 How your child handles an ongoing condition — and their medication — when they are 8 years old might be completely different when they are 12 or 16 years old.

-The increased time a doctor has to listen to your child allows them to figure out what’s happening and, if necessary, tweak their treatment on the fly.
-And with the enhanced access, this can happen quickly and efficiently, even if your child is away at school.
+The increased time a doctor has to listen to your child allows them to figure out what’s happening.
+And with enhanced access, this can happen quickly and efficiently, even if your child is away at school.

 Further, if your child has a chronic or serious condition that requires specialist attention, most concierge practices provide coordination of care services.